 Bake at 350 degrees for 22-25 minutes.
 After removing from oven, rub some melted butter on top.

-And a towel and leave it for a few minutes.
+And cover with a towel and leave it for a few minutes.

 Guyanese Plait Bread